AdamBeziou/Misc_Python_Projects/README.md

-# Random_Small_Python_Projects
+# Misc_Python_Projects
-A collection of small, personal python projects.
+A collection of small, personal Python projects.